How to Find Cheap Flight Tickets: Tips to Save Money on Flights

 Cookies are sets of data, which track your behavior and help airlines determine your willingness to purchase a ticket.
 How do they use cookies?
 They hike up the prices, hoping you’ll freak out and end up booking quickly out of fear that the rates will get even higher.

-private mode screen
+Navigate in private mode

 Try doing this instead: make sure you’re browsing in incognito/private mode.
 This will open a new window, which will allow you to browse privately.
 Here’s how to do it depending on the browser you’re using:

-• Google Chrome or Safari: hit the command/control + shift + N keys
+Google Chrome or Safari: hit the command/control + shift + N keys

-• Mozilla Firefox or Internet Explorer: hit the command/control + shift + P keys
+Mozilla Firefox or Internet Explorer: hit the command/control + shift + P keys

 Pro Tip